k0etsu/HoloLiveTL/README.md

 HoloLiveTL is a powerful real-time translation application that captures your computer's audio, translates spoken Japanese into English text, and displays it as a customizable subtitle overlay.
 Perfect for watching Japanese VTuber livestreams, anime, or any Japanese content without native English subtitles.

-Built with the state-of-the-art `kotoba-tech/kotoba-whisper-bilingual-v1.0` model and featuring intelligent Voice Activity Detection (VAD) for natural, context-aware translations.

 ## ✨ Features